Updated as of January 2020.

-“Bull Durham,” “Last of the Mohicans,” “Dirty Dancing,” and most other beloved “North Carolina films” were produced without film production grants.
+“Bull Durham,” “Last of the Mohicans,” “Dirty Dancing,” and most other beloved ‘North Carolina films’ were produced without film production grants or incentives.
 They were made years before state officials ever thought the industry required government help.

-Finally, a series of major reforms reducing tax rates (including the corporate income tax), state spending growth, and intrusive red tape have made North Carolina an even more highly attractive place to do business, invest, and relocate.
+Add to that a series of major reforms that reduced tax rates (including the corporate income tax), kept state spending growth in check, and eliminated intrusive red tape.
+Taken together, these attributes have made North Carolina an even more highly attractive place in which to do business, invest, and relocate.
 A more free business climate is a powerful incentive to untold numbers and kinds of business enterprises creating domestic jobs.

-Lower cost of doing business is good for business, and by extension, it’s good for job creation, investment, and the state’s economy.
-But the message behind the North Carolina Film and Entertainment Grant fund is this: We only want this kind of business to enjoy a lower cost of doing business.
-Other established, domestic businesses would have a comparably higher cost of doing business.
+Enjoying lower costs of doing business is good for business, and by extension, it’s good for job creation, investment, and the state’s economy.
+But the message behind the North Carolina Film and Entertainment Grant fund is this: We only want certain kinds of business to enjoy a lower cost of doing business.
+Established, in-state enterprises are left to deal with a comparably higher cost of doing business.

-- Recent peer-reviewed research shows that state film incentive programs have no impact on their states’ economies or industries, basically benefitting only outside film production companies and current workers.
+- Recent peer-reviewed research shows that state film incentive programs have no impact on their states’ economies or industries, in effect benefitting only outside film production companies and current workers.

 - Out-of-state recipients of film incentives have also demonstrated a desire to leverage the programs to pressure state lawmakers into passing laws conforming to their social politics, not only in Georgia but also in North Carolina and other states.